 sell a few hard-to-find and vintage parts and those I

-fabricate myself, as well as selling vintage service manuals, etc. I've just started
+fabricate myself, as well as vintage, hard to find service manuals, etc. I've just started

 working on the closeout list, with the quantity remaining in stock